 To measure your gluten free flour, I recommend using either the spoon method or leveling method.

-Step 4: Use a rubber spatula to gently fold the dry ingredients and zest into the fluffy whipped egg white mixture for best results.
-You do not want to pop the air pockets because those bubbles make your cake light and fluffy.
+Step 4: For best results, use a rubber spatula to gently fold the dry ingredients and zest into the fluffy whipped egg white mixture.
+Do not pop the air pockets; those bubbles make your cake light and fluffy.
 Stir slowly.

 A photo of the cake batter in the angel food cake pan.